top of page

 “Tackling problems that are interesting to solve rather than those that serve a market need was cited at the No. 1 reason for failure, noted in 42% of cases.”

-Product-market fit is the only thing that matters and companies should strive obsessively to achieve it until they do.
+Product-market fit is the only thing that matters and companies should strive to achieve it until they do.

 There are many different models for measuring product-market fit, yet in our experience the process can be more qualitative than quantitative.
-Many startups never achieve product-market fit, while others pivot multiple times to get there.

 SaaS Metrics that Validate Product-Market Fit